About

 STUDENTS

-Sharing my experience and passing on the knowledge I have gained in almost five decades of training, to my students at the Shuri Dojo in the Chicago area of Illinois is my “Ikigai” (reason for being).
+Sharing my experience and passing on the knowledge I have gained in over five decades of training, to my students at the Shuri Dojo in the suburbs of Chicago, Illinois, is my “Ikigai” (reason for being).

 Trying to be a dedicated martial artist, completing my own personal training on a daily basis at our dojo.
 A retired EMT from the Ambulance Service in the UK, and early in my career I worked for the Military and the Police service.